Last updated 5/6/2020

 Visual: Screen opens to a background image with a person typing on a laptop and a notebook and pencil, along with the Walden University Writing Center logo.
 The title Walden University Writing Center and tagline “Your writing, grammar, and APA experts” appears on the screen.
 The screen changes to show the series title “Using Quotations” and the video title “When to Use a Quotation.”

-Visual: Slide changes to the title “When to Use a Quote” and the following:
+Visual: Slide changes to the title “When to Use a Quotation” and the following:

-Visual: Slide changes to the title “Questions to Ask Before Using a Quote” and the following list of questions:
+Visual: Slide changes to the title “Questions to Ask Before Using a Quotation” and the following list of questions:

-Audio: And before you use a quote, you should ask yourself some questions.
-So you can ask yourself: How does this quote connect to my thesis?
+Audio: To help you determine if you should use a quotation, you can ask yourself the following questions: How does this quotation connect to my thesis?
 How does it connect to the topic of this paragraph?
 What does it really mean or imply?
 Can I rephrase it in my own words?
-You'll also want to consider, is there a portion of the quotes that I could use instead of the entire quote, and is what I would like to quote paraphrased or already quoted information?
-APA states to be sure to use primary sources rather than secondary sources whenever possible.
-And if you're quoting something, then you should be quoting that author's unique idea, right?
-You want to quote their analysis, their explanations and if they’re talking about somebody else, then you should go find that original source to quote them more directly.
+Is there a portion of the quotation I’d like to use rather than the entire quotation?
+Is what I’d like to quote paraphrased or already quoted information?